Brief Program Description/Goals

 The student will be able to:

-- Communicate effectively by means of listening, speaking, reading, and writing in varied situations, understanding basic quantitative information (mathematical skills), and writing in varied situations.
+- Communicate effectively by means of listening, speaking, reading, and writing in varied situations and understanding basic quantitative information (mathematical skills).

 - Apply symbolic reasoning skills to solve problems, evaluate arguments and chains of reasoning, and interpret information.

-- Demonstrate an understanding of the life processes, individual development, thinking process, and behavior as well as an understanding of the natural environment of the planet and the universe in which we are situated and learn to utilize natural resources without damaging the environment.
+- Demonstrate an understanding of the life processes, individual development, thinking process, and behavior as well as an understanding of the natural environment of the planet and learn to utilize natural resources without damaging the environment.

 - Demonstrate a comprehension and skill with research methods and scientific inquiry.